HDRUK/hutch/website/docs/external-systems/keycloak/index.md

 To use KeyCloak, some configuration is needed.

 The `docker-compose` in the Hutch repo has an example of a keycloak instance suitable for development.
+This instance uses the `postgreSQL` service to store its data.
+Create a database on this service called `bitnami_keycloak`.
+Then when keycloak starts, it will populate the database with tables.

 There is some futher configuration once this is running before it can be used.